On the profinite fundamental group of a connected Grothendieck topos: Introduction

 \section{Introduction}

-Grothendieck invented Galois categories in order to define fundamental groups of algebraic varieties by means of finitary covering theory.
-The purpose of this article is to approach them from the perspective of topos theory hoping this might broaden up the applicability of Galois-theoretical ideas even more.
+Grothendieck \cite{SGA1} introduced Galois categories in order to define fundamental groups of algebraic varieties by means of finitary covering theory.
+The purpose of this article is to approach them from the perspective of topos theory hoping this might broaden up the applicability of Galois-theoretical methods even more.

 The key is a convenient notion of \emph{finiteness} for Grothendieck toposes.
 We call an object finite if it is locally finite and decomposition-finite, the latter meaning a finite sum of connected objects.
-For any Grothendieck topos $\Ee$ the full subcategory $\Ee_f$ of finite objects is a \emph{pretopos} in which all subobjects are complemented.
-If $\Ee$ is connected then $\Ee_f$ is a Galois category, because there is an intrinsic way of defining an exact conservative fibre functor with values in the category $\Ss_f$ of finite sets.
-Closing up $\Ee_f$ under sums defines a Grothendieck topos $\Ee_{sf}$ which is Boolean.
-The fibre functor induces a surjective point $p:\Ss\to\Ee_{sf}$, and the automorphism group $\Aut(p)$ of this point carries a unique profinite topology such that $\Ee_{sf}\simeq\BB\Aut(p)$.
+For any Grothendieck topos $\Ee$ with finite terminal object, the full subcategory $\Ee_f$ spanned by finite objects is a \emph{pretopos} with \emph{complemented subobjects}.
+If $\Ee$ is connected then $\Ee_f$ is a \emph{Galois category} in the sense of Grothendieck \cite{SGA1} because there is an intrinsic way of defining an exact conservative fibre functor with values in the category $\Ss_f$ of finite sets.
+Closing up $\Ee_f$ under sums defines an atomic Grothendieck topos $\Ee_{sf}$.
+The fibre functor induces a \emph{Galois point} $x_\Ee:\Ss=\Ss_{sf}\to\Ee_{sf}$, and the automorphism group $\Aut(x_\Ee)$ of this Galois point carries a uniquely determined \emph{profinite topology} such that $\Ee_{sf}\simeq\BB\Aut(x_\Ee)$.

-Finitely generated, connected Grothendieck toposes are thus up to equivalence the same as classifying toposes of profinite groups.
-Our construction provides a functor from connected Grothendieck toposes and locally connected geometric morphisms to profinite groups and group homomorphisms.
+Connected, finitely generated Grothendieck toposes are thus up to equivalence the same as classifying toposes of profinite groups.
+Our construction provides a functor from ``Galois-pointed'' connected Grothendieck toposes and pointed geometric morphisms to profinite groups and group homomorphisms.

-There are closely related results in literature \cite{JT, M, J, D, BM, B}, at least if the existence of a point is granted, often based on compact (zero-dimensional) localic groups rather than on the dual profinite groups, yet our method seems more elementary than those available in literature.
+There are closely related results in literature \cite{JT, M, J, D, BM, B}, at least if the existence of a point is granted, often based on compact zero-dimensional localic groups rather than on the dual profinite groups, yet our method seems more elementary than those available in literature.
 Barr's abstract Galois theory \cite{Barr1,Barr2} is closest to our's insofar as he also constructs a fibre functor in an intrinsic way.

-We tried to keep the article reasonably self-contained using the terminology of the textbooks of MacLane-Moerdijk \cite{MM} and Johnstone \cite{J} if not otherwise stated.